WordPress makes building a website easy, but running it day-to-day is another story. That’s why we’ve developed a brand new plugin – Assistant.

 You can use the filters at the top to quickly find content based on its type, publishing status, or label (more on that option shortly).

-Once you select any piece of content, and you’ll be taken to a secondary menu where you can view the post, edit the details, duplicate the post, mark as favorite, or simply delete it.
+Once you select any piece of content, you’ll be taken to a secondary menu where you can view the post, edit the details, duplicate the post, mark it as a favorite, or simply delete it.

 If you click the page/post or click edit details you’ll see here the options will vary slightly depending on what type of content you’ve chosen.
 However, you should at least see General and Edit tabs.

 In the General tab, you can view and edit the page (or whatever sort of content you’re working with).
 You can also give it one or more ‘labels’.
 This is an Assistant-specific feature you can use to organize your site’s content and leave notes for other team members.

 Under the Edit tab, you can change some of the page’s basic information.
 This includes the title, slug, publishing settings, author, categories and tags, featured image, and so on.

 If you’re looking at a post, you’ll also be able to switch over to a Comments tab to manage recent user comments.